PlayeRom/flightgear-addon-canvas-skeleton/README.md

 ## Structure of the add-on

 The first and most important Nasal file loaded by FlightGear is `addon-main.nas`.
 In this skeleton, its sole responsibility is to load the other Nasal files into their appropriate namespaces.
-By default, files are loaded into the `canvasSkeleton` namespace (you MUST change this to your own).
-Files related to custom Canvas widgets are loaded into the `canvas` namespace and should not be changed.
+By default, files are loaded into the default add-on namespace created by FlightGear for each addon: `__addon[your-addon-id]__`.
+However, files related to custom Canvas widgets are loaded into the `canvas` namespace.

 If you add new `.nas` files to the project, you don't need to modify anything – `Loader.nas` will automatically detect and load them when the add-on restarts.
 However, keep in mind:

-- Widget files must be placed in the `Widgets` directory; all files there are automatically loaded into the `canvas` namespace.
 - Other Nasal files can be placed in the add-on's root directory or in the `nasal` subdirectory.
 - Any additional subdirectories for Nasal must be located inside `nasal` directory.
 - All Nasal files must use the `.nas` extension, otherwise they won't be recognized.
+- Widget files must be placed in the `Widgets` directory inside somewhere `nasal` directory; all files there are automatically loaded into the `canvas` namespace.

-After loading, the `Bootstrap.init()` method is executed.
-From `Bootstrap.nas` onward, you can work directly in your namespace (e.g., `canvasSkeleton`), so you don't need to prefix every class reference.
+After loading all Nasal files, the `Bootstrap.init()` method is executed.

 The `Bootstrap` file should prepare any required directories and initialize your classes.
 In this skeleton, only the `AboutPersistentDialog` class is created here.
 You can add more Persistent dialogs the same way.
 Note that the `AboutPersistentDialog` instance is created inside a timer that delays Canvas window creation by 3 seconds, for the reasons explained earlier.